cebartling/kubernetes-experiments/experiment-02/README.md

 ### Azure Cloud Provisioning

+The Azure resources are provisioned using Terraform.
+Make sure you have Terraform installed on your machine.
+The Terraform configuration is located in the `./azure` directory.

 1. Change directory to the `./azure` directory:

     ```bash
     cd azure
     ```

 2. Create the `terraform.tfvars` file in the `./azure` directory and populate it with the following variables from your Azure subscription:

     ```bash
     client_id       = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"